Best Rugged Tablet Android Central 2021

-Panasonic has been making its line of ToughPad and ToughBook ultra-rugged tablets and laptops, respectively for some time.
-Most recently, the company launched the ToughBook A3 tablet, which is designed specifically for first responders.
+Panasonic has been making its line of ToughPad and ToughBook ultra-rugged tablets and laptops, respectively, for some time.
+The company recently launched the ToughBook A3 tablet, which is designed specifically for first responders.
 But the FZ-G1 is a good option for other professionals as well who need a solution that can withstand just about anything.

 Featuring dual-band Wi-Fi so you can also connect to the 5GHz band, it has an HDMI port for connecting an external display, USB 3.0 port for connecting other peripherals, like a monitor, keyboard, and mouse to get the full PC experience; It also has Bluetooth 4.1 for wirelessly connecting devices and works with the Microsoft Cortana voice assistant, Microsoft Edge web browser, and Windows Store.
 Loaded with Windows 10 Professional, it comes housed in a magnesium alloy chassis with ABS elastomer corner guards and port covers.
 The tablet also includes a pre-installed replaceable screen film and raised bezel.